fukata/network-latest-posts/readme.txt

 * @instance           : This parameter is intended to differenciate each instance of the widget/shortcode/function you use, it's required in order for the asynchronous pagination links to work

 == Changelog ==

+= 3.0.6 =
+* Fixed Shortcode's JavaScript function when used through the TinyMCE editor, there was a problem when using multiple categories or tags.
+It also inserted the thumbnail_w & thumbnail_h which aren't needed.

 = 3.0.5 =
 * Added wrapper_list_css & wrapper_block_css, these parameters permit to customize the CSS classes for the wrapper tag